Mark Usher

 Teaching

-I see the following as areas of research and teaching expertise: political ecology and environmental governance; political geography and the state; socio-spatial theory and continental philosophy; infrastructure and material politics; and qualitative methodologies.
+I see the following as areas of research and teaching expertise: political ecology and environmental governance; political geography and the state; socio-spatial and critical theory; infrastructure and material politics; and qualitative methodologies.

 Memberships of committees and professional bodies